-Increasingly, photo montage 3D visualisations are becoming formidable ammunition in the bureaucratic battles property developers undergo to win planning permission.
-If photo montage visualisations aren’t actually requested by planning departments, including shots like these in your planning application can make the difference between early success or having to undergo the process of rejection and appeal.
+Increasingly, photo montage 3D visualisations are becoming formidable ammunition in the bureaucratic battles property developers undergo to win planning permission (see our visualisation gallery here).
+Even if photo montage visualisations aren’t actually requested by planning departments, including shots like these in your planning application can make the difference between early success or having to undergo the process of rejection and appeal.

 Time and time again we hear that planning departments just don’t ‘get’ what clients are trying to achieve.
 However versed anyone might be in interpreting architectural plans, nothing else can convey the detail of a seam-free, photo-realistic image which portrays the current surroundings containing the proposed development.